 Usually, I just toss them with some olive oil, salt, and pepper and let them roast.

-They also go perfectly with grilled chicken thighs, pork chops with apples and cinnamon, or a nice reverse seared ribeye steak.
-Drool.
+But really, these sprouts can be served any time of the year and go perfectly with garlic butter roasted chicken, grilled chicken thighs, pork chops with apples and cinnamon, or a nice reverse seared ribeye steak.

 How to make it